 \subsection{Orbital evolution due to mass-transfer}

 Mass transfer from a lower-mass donor to a larger-mass companion can counteract angular momentum-loss mechanisms such as gravitational-wave emission or tidal dissipation and cause binary orbits to expand, an effect which has even been known theoretically for decades (see e.g.~\citealt{Eggleton}) and even measured directly in a few ultracompact binary systems via eclipse timing \citep{deMiguel18,Chakraborty24b}.
 This result has been extended to eccentric mass-transfering stellar binaries by deriving equations for the time evolution of the osculating orbital elements, e.g.~via the orbit-averaged Lagrange planetary equations under a perturbing force due to mass-transfer \citep{Hadjidemetriou63,Sepinsky09,Dosopoulou16a,Dosopoulou16b}.
 While the general case depends on the orbital angular momentum retention factor, size of the donor's Roche lobe, donor/accretor masses, and other uncertain system properties, most of these are linear-order in the mass ratio $q\equiv M_*/M_\bullet$, and can thus be dropped due to the extreme mass ratio in our system ($q\sim10^{-6}$).
 We follow Eqns.~43-44 of \cite{Dosopoulou16b}, which assume delta-function Roche lobe overflow at pericenter and non-conservative mass transfer ($\dot{M}_{\rm tot},\dot{J}_{\rm orb}\neq0$).
-In the EMRI approximation, the fractional change in orbital period ($P_{\rm orb}$) is then:
+We note that their formalism assumes mass is lost only through the inner Lagrange point L1, as is appropriate for stellar-mass binaries.
+In the extreme mass ratio limit ($q\sim10^{-6}$), L2 mass loss becomes nontrivial (\citealt{Linial17}; Section~\ref{subsec:pericenter_kicks}), which will alter the angular momentum transfer and thus the magnitude of $\Delta P_{\rm orb}/P_{\rm orb}$ by an uncertain degree.
+Still, as an order-of-magnitude estimate, we can take the $q\ll1$ limit to find the fractional change in orbital period ($P_{\rm orb}$):